 Our health and mobility are intrinsically linked with the quality of our local environment.
 All sorts of things affect us, from housing density and neighbourhood deprivation to access to green space.
-In this topic (Topic 3), we are exploring how physical, built and social environments evolve over time and how they impact on inequalities in health-related mobility as people move into older age.
-We will be using data from 1,641 people in their 70s and 90s, together with temporal, area-level measures of their current, recent and past environment.
+In this topic (Topic 3), we explored how physical, built and social environments evolve over time and how they impact on inequalities in health in older age, related to mobility throughout life.
+One aspect of the research considered at what time during life the availability of local parks mattered most in building people’s resilience to change.

-Team: Jamie Pearce, Niamh Shortt, Ian Deary, John Starr, Catharine Ward Thompson, Catherine Tisch and Katherine Brookfield.
+Team: Jamie Pearce, Niamh Shortt, Mark Cherrie, Ian Deary, John Starr, Catharine Ward Thompson, Catherine Tisch and Katherine Brookfield.

 Cherrie, M.P.C., Shortt, N.K., Mitchell, R.J., Taylor, A.M., Redmond, P., Ward Thompson, C., Starr, J.M., Deary, I.J. and Pearce, J. 2017.
 ‘Green space and cognitive ageing: A retrospective life course analysis in the Lothian Birth Cohort 1936′, Social Science & Medicine 196, 56-65